pawelszopinski/windowsTroubleshooting/README.md

 - On the `Choose additional restore options` page, do not select any options (as there are no particular restoration settings for this task) and click `Next`.
 - Review the additional information about the system image backup that you are about to restore, then click `Finish`.

-## The user's input language keeps changing when switching between applications.
+## The user's input language keeps changing when switching between applications

-### Resolution
+### Adjust keyboard settings

 1. Go to **Settings > Time & Language > Language & region**.
 2. Scroll down and select **Typing**.
 3. Under **Advanced keyboard settings**, uncheck **"Let me use a different input method for each app window"**.
 4. Check **"Override for the default input method"** and select a preferred language.

-## The user cannot print or scan documents after restarting the router.
+## The user cannot print or scan documents after restarting the router

-### Resolution
+### Verification and reset

 Check printing functionality after each step:

 1. Ensure the printer is **On**, then turn it **Off** and back **On** after 10 seconds.
 2. Verify the **cable or WiFi connection** and ensure the printer is connected to the proper network (e.g., 2.4GHz or 5GHz).
 3. Reinstall the printer software if necessary.

-## A recurring error message, "USB device not recognized," is displayed despite no device being connected.
+## A recurring error message, "USB device not recognized," is displayed despite no device being connected

-### Resolution
+### Update and reset

-Refer to case #12345 and omit already completed steps.
+Refer to case in documentation and omit already completed steps.
 Then:

 1. Shut down the laptop completely, disconnect it from power, and restart after a minute.
 2. Update USB and Windows drivers:
    - Open **Device Manager** and expand **Universal Serial Bus controllers**.